-One note of caution before we get started: Just because you don't have to sign a term agreement doesn't always mean you're getting the best price.
-For example, some providers will put a premium on their pay-as-you-go plans while their contract rate will be much cheaper.
-Sure, you might not have to pay any early termination fees without the contract, but your cost per megabit per second for each listed no-contract internet provider.
+One bit of business first: Just because you don't have to sign a term agreement doesn't always mean you're getting the best price or internet deal.
+Some providers will put a premium on their pay-as-you-go plans while their contract rate will be much cheaper.
+To help keep your costs in perspective, we'll consider the cost per megabit per second for each listed no-contract internet provider.
 It's an excellent way to compare apples to apples.

 AT&T's DSL plans, which are more readily available, offer significantly less value, averaging just over $2 per Mbps.
-The plan with the least bang for your buck is AT&T Fixed Wireless, which offers max download speeds of just 10Mbps for $70 per month.
+The plan with the least bang for your buck is AT&T Fixed Wireless, which offers max download speeds of just 10Mbps for $70 monthly.
 That comes out to $7 per Mbps.

 AT&T Home Internet